ceumicrodata/onboarding/_episodes/04-server.md

 1. Start the key generation program by typing `ssh-keygen` on your local computer

-2, Enter the path to the file where it is going to be located.
+2. Enter the path to the file where it is going to be located.
-Make sure you locate it in your .ssh folder and name it as `microdata_kulcs` (or any alternative filename).
+Make sure you locate it in your `.ssh` folder and name it as `microdata_kulcs` (or any alternative filename).

-4, Enter a Passphrase or just simply press Enter.
+3. Enter a Passphrase or just simply press Enter.
 The public and private keys are created automatically.
-The public key ends with the string .pub.
+The public key ends with the string `.pub`.

-5, Copy the public key to the $HOME/USER/.ssh folder on the server.
+4. Copy the public key to the `$HOME/USER/.ssh` folder on the server.
 (substitute your username appropriately)

-Finally, you can alias the command that connects you to server.
+Finally, you can alias the command that connects you to server:

 #### MacOS